changeworld/azure-docs.pl-pl/articles/machine-learning/service/tutorial-pipeline-batch-scoring-classification.md

 ## <a name="clean-up-resources"></a>Oczyszczanie zasobów

-Nie Dokończ tej sekcji, jeśli planujesz uruchamiać inne samouczki Azure Machine Learning.
+Don't complete this section if you plan to run other Azure Machine Learning tutorials.

-### <a name="stop-the-notebook-vm"></a>Zatrzymaj maszynę wirtualną notesu
+### <a name="stop-the-notebook-vm"></a>Stop the Notebook VM

 [!INCLUDE [aml-stop-server](../../../includes/aml-stop-server.md)]

-### <a name="delete-everything"></a>Usuń wszystko
+### <a name="delete-everything"></a>Delete everything

 Jeśli nie planujesz używać utworzonych zasobów, usuń je, aby uniknąć naliczania opłat.

-1. W Azure Portal w menu po lewej stronie wybierz pozycję **grupy zasobów**.
+1. In the Azure portal, in the left menu, select **Resource groups**.
-1. Z listy grup zasobów wybierz utworzoną grupę zasobów.
+1. In the list of resource groups, select the resource group you created.
 1. Wybierz pozycję **Usuń grupę zasobów**.
 1. Wpisz nazwę grupy zasobów.
-Następnie wybierz pozycję **Usuń**.
+Then, select **Delete**.

 Możesz też zachować grupę zasobów i usunąć jeden obszar roboczy.
-Wyświetl właściwości obszaru roboczego, a następnie wybierz pozycję **Usuń**.
+Display the workspace properties, and then select **Delete**.

 ## <a name="next-steps"></a>Następne kroki

-W tym samouczku potoki uczenia maszynowego zostały wykonane następujące zadania:
+In this machine learning pipelines tutorial, you did the following tasks:

 > [!div class="checklist"]
-> * Utworzono potok z zależnościami środowiska do uruchomienia na zdalnym zasobie obliczeniowym procesora GPU.
+> * Built a pipeline with environment dependencies to run on a remote GPU compute resource.
-> * Utworzono skrypt oceniania służący do uruchamiania prognoz wsadowych przy użyciu przedniego Tensorflow modelu.
+> * Created a scoring script to run batch predictions by using a pretrained Tensorflow model.
-> * Opublikowano potok i włączył go do uruchamiania z punktu końcowego REST.
+> * Published a pipeline and enabled it to be run from a REST endpoint.

-Aby uzyskać więcej przykładów tworzenia potoków przy użyciu zestawu SDK usługi Machine Learning, zobacz [repozytorium notesu](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/machine-learning-pipelines).
+For more examples of how to build pipelines by using the machine learning SDK, see the [notebook repository](https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/machine-learning-pipelines).